 What are mediastinal tumors?

-Mediastinal tumors are benign or cancerous growths that form in the area of the chest that separates the lungs.
+Tumors (also called neoplasms) are masses of cells.
+They can be benign (not cancer) or malignant (cancer).
+Mediastinal tumors are growths that form in the area of the chest that separates the lungs.
 This area, called the mediastinum, is surrounded by the breastbone in front, the spine in back, and the lungs on each side.
-The mediastinum contains the heart, aorta, esophagus, thymus and trachea.
+The mediastinum contains the heart, aorta, esophagus, thymus, trachea, lymph nodes and nerves.
+The thymus is an organ that is part of the immune system.
+The lymph system, or lymphatic system, is also part of the immune system and helps to protect the body.

 Who is affected by mediastinal tumors?